The Dragon Bridge is a bridge over the River Hàn in Da Nang, Vietnam.

 Infrastructure is crucial in any growing community; it provides access to the most basic services.
 Businesses and markets grow, the economy thrives, and opportunities open with adequate and efficient infrastructure.
-Asian countries, with their growing population and economy, have growing demands for infrastructure.
+Asian countries, with their growing population and economy, have increasing demands for infrastructure.

 Without climate mitigation and adaptation costs, it is $22.6 trillion or $1.5 trillion per year, the report says.

 Infrastructure is a lifeline for economic and social development in any country.
-According to the paper, Asia has increased its spending in telecommunications, transportation networks, and electricity infrastructure.
+According to the paper, Asia has increased its spending on telecommunications, transportation networks, and electricity infrastructure.